alamedyang/natlang-parser/README.md

 			- `BL` (or `BOTTOM_LEFT`) (default)
 	- `border_tileset $value:string`
 		- **$value**: the name of a MGE tileset.
-		- The default (tileset index 0) is used if none is provided.
+		- The default is used if none is provided.
 	- `emote $value:number`
 		- **$value**: the id of the "emote" in that entity's entry in `portraits.json`.
 		- The default emote (`0`) will display if not specified.